-Australia beat South Africa to set up Cricket World Cup final with India
+Australia’s Travis Head breaks South Africa’s hearts in Cricket World Cup

 Australia will play Virat Kohli and India for the Cricket World Cup trophy after beating South Africa by three wickets in a semifinal thriller.

-After restricting the South Africans to 212 – despite David Miller’s defiant 101 – Australia eked their way to 215-7 to win with 16 balls to spare in a tense atmosphere inside Eden Gardens, Kolkata, on Thursday.
+After restricting the South Africans to 212 – despite David Miller’s defiant 101 – Australia eked their way to 215-7 on Thursday to win with 16 balls to spare in a tense atmosphere inside Kolkata’s Eden Gardens.

 Keep readinglist of 4 items